scgbckbone/python-bitcointx/README.md

 ## Note on v1.0.0 release

-The switch to v1.0.0 does not signify that the library is in any way more 'mature' or 'stable' or 'production-ready' than the v0.10.x.The switch to the new major version was done purely because of the big refactoring effort that was made to improve the consistency of the library API, make it more composeable and maintainable.
+The switch from v0.10.x to v1.0.0 was done because of the big refactoring effort that was made to improve the consistency of the library API, make it more composeable and maintainable.
 This required significant API breakage, and it made sense to bump the version.

-If anything, the first release of the v1.0.x version should be viewed as less mature than the v0.10.x, because of the amount of new code that was introduced.
+The first release of the v1.0.x version introduced significant amount of new code (note that any new code compes with possibility of new bugs), and increased the differences from python-bitcoinlib.

 This [long post](https://gist.github.com/dgpv/6607c7d0eff66c387d8a5eaeb378e787#file-on-release-of-python-bitcointx-v1-0-1-md)
 elaborates on the motivations behind the decisions that shaped